 The fountain of Bellagio

+There are so many things to see and do in Las Vegas.
 One of the things that I thoroughly enjoyed in Vegas is the fountain of Bellagio.
-This show where water, music and light is beautifully interwoven is a must see if you are in Vegas.
+This show where water, music and light is beautifully interwoven is a must-see if you are in Vegas.

 Glitz, glamour and grandeur is in full swing in the grand Caesars Palace.
 The complimentary Bellagio fountain in front of this palace is enchanting.
 Few drops of water that the wind carried to my face was refreshing indeed!